The Future of Healing: Shifting From Trauma Informed Care to Healing Centered Engagement

 While the term trauma informed care is important, it is incomplete.
 First, trauma informed care correctly highlights the specific needs for individual young people who have exposure to trauma.
 However, current formulations of trauma informed care presumes that the trauma is an individual experience, rather than a collective one.
 To illustrate this point, researchers have shown that children in high violence neighborhoods all display behavioral and psychological elements of trauma (Sinha & Rosenberg 2013).
 Similarly, populations that disproportionately suffer from disasters like Hurricane Katrina share a common experience that if viewed individually simply fails to capture how collective harm requires a different approach than an individual one.

-Second, trauma informed care requires that we treat trauma in people but provides very little insight into how we might address the root causes of trauma in neighborhoods, families, and schools.
+Second, trauma-informed care requires that we treat trauma in people but provides very little insight into how we might address the root causes of trauma in neighborhoods, families, and schools.
 If trauma is collectively experienced, this means that we also have to consider the environmental context that caused the harm in the first place.
-By only treating the individual we only address half of the equation leaving the toxic systems, policies and practices neatly intact.
+By only treating the individual we only address part of the equation leaving the toxic systems, policies and practices neatly intact.

-What is needed is an approach that allows practitioners to approach trauma with a fresh lens which promotes a holistic view of healing from traumatic experiences and environments.
-One approach is called healing centered, as opposed to trauma informed.
+What is needed is an approach that allows practitioners to approach trauma with a fresh lens that promotes a holistic view of healing from traumatic experiences and environments.
+One approach is called healing-centered, as opposed to trauma-informed.
 A healing centered approach is holistic involving culture, spirituality, civic action and collective healing.
-A healing centered approach views trauma not simply as an individual isolated experience, but rather highlights the ways in which trauma and healing are experienced collectively.
-The term healing centered engagement expands how we think about responses to trauma and offers more holistic approach to fostering well-being.
+A healing-centered approach views trauma not simply as an individual isolated experience, but rather highlights the ways in which trauma and healing are experienced collectively.
+The term healing-centered engagement expands how we think about responses to trauma and offers more holistic approach to fostering well-being.

 The Promise of Healing Centered Engagement